 You may have a lot of small samples that need recycling.
 Visit this post that talks about a few methods to recycle perfumes.

 Now let's visit the expired medicine in the medicine cabinet or drawer.
 Visit this post from the FDA about how to dispose of unused and unwanted medicine.

 Another Bathroom Things to Toss item to toss is unused hair products.
 Hair products have chemicals as well.
 Proper disposal of these items is essential as well.
 Allure magazine shared an excellent post with many tips on where to donate unused or gently used hair products.

 Get rid of the disliked cleaning products

 The next item is the unused cleaning products.
 We all have some form of cleaning supplies in our bathroom.
-If you go through them, you may find some bottles half used that you can consolidate into one.
-Visit this post for tips on how to properly dispose of unwanted cleaning products.
+If you go through them, you may find some bottles half-used that you can consolidate into one.
+Visit this post for tips on properly disposing of unwanted cleaning products.